Mainstream Republicans fret as Trump, Cruz strengthen in presidential race

 With characteristic bravado, Trump dubbed himself the winner on Friday.
 Speaking to 250 people at Living History Farms in Iowa, he called the debate "interesting" and said "even the pundits last night were treating me nicely."
 Trump told MSNBC the overnight polls showed him winning the debate, saying Cruz was "very strident" and made "inappropriate" comments.

-"I don't know that he's a nice guy," Trump said on MSNBC's "Morning Joe" program.
+"I don't know that he's a nice guy," Trump said on MSNBC's "Morning Joe" programme.
 "I think he hurt himself last night."

 Trump, 69, and Cruz, 45, whom opinion polls have locked in a tight struggle to win the Feb.
 1 Iowa caucuses, clashed at several points, befitting their leading-men status.
 That left little room for rivals hurriedly trying to close the gap before voting begins for real to choose the party's nominee for November's general election.